JVN2019/ICA_Linear_Report/README.md

 ![FastICA_form](https://user-images.githubusercontent.com/63275375/82431091-68bb8080-9ab8-11ea-9a3b-bb6b676abeae.PNG)

-In our experiment, we have more than 1 independent component so we have to decorrelate the output after each iterations.
+In our experiment, we have more than 1 independent component ,so we have to decorrelate the output after each iterations.
 To achieve this, we use a deflation scheme based on a Gram–Schmidt-like decorrelation.
 We will estimate the independent component one by one and decorrelate output as follows:

 ![decorrlation](https://user-images.githubusercontent.com/63275375/82432144-d1572d00-9ab9-11ea-9fc6-ac4f1301f07e.PNG)